crowdfavorite/wp-twitter-tools/README.txt

 == Upgrade Notice ==

-Version 3.0.4 brings support for Twitter API v1.1.
+Version 3.0.5 brings support for Social 2.10's CRON action names and requires Social 2.10.

 Version 3.0 is a complete rewrite that utilizes <a href="http://wordpress.org/extend/plugins/social/">Social</a> to make connecting your Twitter account easy.
 It is compatibile with the latest Twitter API changes as of October 11, 2012.
 Please see the <a href="http://alexking.org/blog/2012/10/12/twitter-tools-3-0-faq">FAQ</a> for more details.

 == Changelog ==

+= 3.0.5 =

+* (new) Requires Social v2.10
+* (fix) Support for Social v2.10's CRON actions - tweets automatically download again

 = 3.0.4 =